Skip to main content

 Parents allegedly punched teens, threatened mass shooting at varsity flag football game in New York

-A varsity girls flag football game in New York allegedly spiraled into a sideline brawl when two parents punched teenagers and one of them later made a threat referencing a mass shooting, according to police and court documents cited by Syracuse.com.
-Authorities say the incident led to criminal charges and renewed focus on spectator behavior at school sports.
+A varsity girls flag football game in New York allegedly spiraled into a sideline brawl and a terrifying threat when authorities say multiple parents struck teenagers and one adult made comments about a mass shooting.
+Police say the incident led to arrests and charges, underscoring how fast “spectator energy” can turn into criminal court paperwork.

 Related Topics